Drug Scheduling: Understanding the Basics

 The Poisons Standard outlines the reasoning behind the classification of medicines and poisons into Schedules.

-More information about Scheduling can be found from the Therapeutic Goods Administration (TGA).
+More information about Scheduling can be found on the Therapeutic Goods Administration (TGA) website.
 The TGA is part of the Department of Health, responsible for regulating health products.

 Topics